Adding Extra Space to an Edge in Photoshop

 For licences and prints see Canada Water Train Wait

-Keywords: extend edges in photoshop, London underground, Transform, Westminster, add space, alpha, architecture, arquitectura, blue, canvas, center, centre, cites, cities, city, cityscape, color, colors, colours, composition, edge, england, extend picture, hdr, image, jubilee, jubilee line, life, light, light trail, london, londra, londres, man, metro, metropolis, motion blur, municipality, people, person, photoshop, picture edge, pictures, platform, red, sigma, sony, sony alpha, spectacular, stretch, tonemapped, tonemapping, topaz, trail, train, transport, transport, travel, travel, tube, tube station, tube train, uk, uk, underground, underground station, urban
+Keywords: add space, alpha, architecture, arquitectura, blue, canvas, center, centre, cites, cities, city, cityscape, color, colors, colours, composition, edge, england, extend edges in photoshop, extend picture, hdr, image, jubilee, jubilee line, life, light, light trail, london, London underground, londra, londres, man, metro, metropolis, motion blur, municipality, people, person, photoshop, picture edge, pictures, platform, red, sigma, sony, sony alpha, spectacular, stretch, tonemapped, tonemapping, topaz, trail, train, Transform, transport, travel, tube, tube station, tube train, uk, underground, underground station, urban, Westminster

 My latest eBook